 Insurers will look at the same aspects of a parking lot wreck in Philadelphia as in a regular roadway accident.
-The first thing insurance companies will look for is liability.
+The first thing insurance companies will look for is a liability.
 For instance, if a driver is backing out of a spot and a pedestrian is walking behind the vehicle, the driver must pay attention to their surroundings and check their blind spots.
 If the driver were texting or otherwise distracted and struck the pedestrian, they could be liable for injuries.

 After liability is established, insurers will decide as to damages.
 Therefore, it is especially important for people injured in a parking lot crash to work with a skilled Philadelphia Car Accident Lawyer who could ensure they are fairly compensated for the harm they have suffered.

 State law requires insurance companies and courts to look at the actions of all involved parties when determining liability.
 Under a contributory negligence theory, if the injured plaintiff is determined to be partially responsible for the accident, their recoverable damages may be decreased.
 For instance, if a pedestrian were struck by a car speeding through a parking lot, but it is found that the pedestrian darted in front of the vehicle, they could potentially hold liability.